Liverpool John Lennon Airport: Refund and compensation - Flightright UK

 About the Airport

 Liverpool John Lennon Airport is Liverpool’s premier airport, named after the legendary former Beatle.
 The airport even has a line from Lennon’s 1971 song ‘Imagine’ – “above us only sky” – as its slogan.
 John Lennon is also depicted in cartoon form alongside the airport’s name.
+The average record for Britain’s main airports showed that 78% of flights were on time, which makes Liverpool one of Britain’s best when it comes to punctuality.

 Check your claim in 2 minutes